 4. By way of derogation from point (a) of paragraph 3, the following shall apply:

-(a) where the Union contribution is made pursuant to point (a) of Article 51, the amounts included in a payment application shall be the amounts justified by the progress in the fulfilment of conditions, or achievement of results, in accordance with the decision referred to in Article 95(2) or the delegated act referred to in Article 95(4);
+(a) where the Union contribution is made pursuant to point (a) of Article 51, the amounts included in a payment application are the amounts justified by the progress in the fulfilment of conditions, or achievement of results, in accordance with the decision referred to in Article 95(2) or the delegated act referred to in Article 95(4);

-(b) where the Union contribution is made pursuant to points (c), (d) and (e) of Article 51, the amounts included in a payment application shall be the amounts determined in accordance with the decision referred to in Article 94(3) or the delegated act referred to in Article 94(4);
+(b) where the Union contribution is made pursuant to points (c), (d) and (e) of Article 51, the amounts included in a payment application are the amounts determined in accordance with the decision referred to in Article 94(3) or the delegated act referred to in Article 94(4);

-(c) for the forms of grants listed in points (b), (c) and (d) of Article 53(1), the amounts included in a payment application shall be the costs calculated on the applicable basis.
+(c) for the forms of grants listed in points (b), (c) and (d) of the first subparagraph of Article 53(1), the amounts included in a payment application are the costs calculated on the applicable basis.

 5. By way of derogation from paragraph 3, in the case of State aid, the payment application may include advances paid to the beneficiary by the body granting the aid under the following cumulative conditions: